10 Reasons You Should Visit Tulum, Mexico ASAP

 But, with that said, it’s still very possible to visit Tulum on a budget.
 There are dozens of quality hostels on offer – including an all-inclusive hostel (yes, really).
 And the northern beach in Tulum offers plenty of public space on a gorgeous strip of sand, meaning you don’t have to stay in an expensive resort to experience the best of Tulum.

-And before you go to Mexico, be sure to check out these 17 Insanely Useful Travel Tips for Mexico!
+Before you go to Mexico, be sure to check out these 17 Useful Travel Tips for Mexico!

 Lastly, if you’re booking your next trip to Mexico, be sure to check out my article on whether you should buy travel insurance for Mexico.
 And if you’re going north towards Merida, check out my guide to Beaches of Celestun, Mexico.